Work at the Zoo

 Least – Working outside in hot/wet weather and dealing with sick or injured animals.

-Most – Knowing the animals at the zoo are well cared for and enjoyed by the public.
+Most – Knowing the animals at the zoo are well cared for and that we help to educate the public.

 What do you get paid per year?